soenkehahn/generics-eot/docs/tutorial.md

   eotCreateTableStatement (_ : _) Proxy = error "impossible"
 ```

 `createTableStatement` ties everything together.
-It obtaines the meta
+It obtains the meta
 information through `datatype` passing a `Proxy` for `a`.
 And it creates a
 `Proxy` for the eot-type `Proxy :: Proxy (Eot a)`.
 Then it calls
 `eotCreateTableStatement` and just `concat`s the resulting snippets.